Gaspé, Quebec: History

 In subsequent years, the city's area was further expanded by absorbing large tracts of adjacent unorganized territory.

 A representation of a small village, with a dozen houses serving as a historical site, was opened in 2015 in front of the Place Jacques-Cartier mall and above the boardwalk along the York River.
-The village is a monument to Jacques Cartier and serves as a museum for tourists and locals.
+The village is a monument to Cartier and serves as a museum for tourists and locals.

 Geography

 In addition to the city, Gaspé's territory includes the communities of Cap-aux-Os, Cap-des-Rosiers, Douglastown, Haldimand, Jersey Cove, L'Anse-à-Fugère, L'Anse-à-Valleau, L'Anse-au-Griffon, Penouille, Petit-Cap, Petite-Rivière-au-Renard, Pointe-Jaune, Rivière-au-Renard, Rivière-Morris, Sandy Beach, Saint-Majorique, Saint-Maurice-de-l'Échouerie, Wakeham, and York Centre.
 The city's territory occupies 1440 km2 and borders the sea and the St. Lawrence River for some 130 km.
-French is the first language learnt by most of Gaspé's population where nearly 90% of the population is French Canadian.
+French is the first language of most of Gaspé's population, where nearly 90% of the population is of French-Canadian origin.

 Climate

 In spite of its coastal position, Gaspé experiences a humid continental climate (Köppen climate classification Dfb) with vast seasonal differences in temperature.
-Summers are warm but relatively short, whereas winters are very cold given its coastal position, but still far warmer than inland areas of the province.
+Summers are warm but relatively short, whereas winters are cold and long, but still far warmer than inland areas of the province given its coastal position.
 It stays above the subarctic range due to the seasonal lag keeping September temperatures above 10 C in daily mean.
 As a result of the seasonal lag, March is a proper winter month and is far colder than November.
 As typical of Quebec, precipitation and resulting snowfall is high due to the reliable winter temperatures below freezing.

 The highest temperature ever recorded in Gaspé was 36.0 C on 27 June 2003.
 The coldest temperature ever recorded was −41.7 C on 26 January 1897.